simaafshar/MNase-data/README.md

 The Methods and scripts for identifying the representative nucleosme dyads.
 The scripts are originally taken from "Somatic and Germline Mutation Periodicity Follow the Orientation of the DNA Minor Groove around Nucleosomes,DOI: 10.1016/j.cell.2018.10.004" and you can find the original scripts from: https://nbviewer.jupyter.org/urls/bitbucket.org/bbglab/nucleosome-periodicity/raw/master/nucleosomes/nucleosomes.ipynb

-How to get the files:
+How to get the files to run the scripts:

 The 147 bp length mid-fragments MNAse-seq reads which has been downloaded from http://eqtl.uchicago.edu/nucleosomes/midpoints/mnase_mids_combined_147.wig.gz
 Uncompress this file before running the notebook